Motion to Dismiss for Lack of jurisdiction over the person

 Original claims counterclaims cross-claims third party claims.

-Subject Matter jurisdiction
+Subject Matter jurisdiction | |

-When based on federal question
+When based on diversity | When based on federal question |

-Non federal claim can be joined only if it is party of the same case or controversy (see supplemental jurisdiction test).
+P can aggregate all claims against D to satisfy the amount in controversy | Non federal claim can be joined only if it is party of the same case or controversy (see supplemental jurisdiction test). |

 Policy; to permit adjudication of all claims between parties and all claims arising out of a single transaction